GSA/notifications-api/terraform/README.md

 These credentials will allow Terraform to access the AWS/Cloud.gov bucket in which developers share Terraform state files.
 Now you are ready to develop Terraform using the [Workflow for deployed environments](#workflow-for-deployed-environments).

-## SpaceDeployers

-A [SpaceDeployer](https://cloud.gov/docs/services/cloud-gov-service-account/) account is required to run terraform or deploy the application from the CI/CD pipeline.
-Create a new account by running:

-`./create_service_account.sh -s <SPACE_NAME> -u <ACCOUNT_NAME>`

-SpaceDeployers are also needed to run Terraform locally &mdash; they fill user and password input variables (via `deployers` within `main.tf`) that some of our Terraform modules require when they start running.
-Using a SpaceDeployer account locally is covered in [the next section](#workflow-for-deployed-environments).

 ## Workflow for deployed environments

 These are the steps for developing Terraform code for our deployed environment modules (`sandbox`, `demo`, `staging` and `production`) locally on your laptop.
 Or for setting up a new deployment environment, or otherwise for running Terraform manually in any module that uses remote state.
 You don't need to do all this to run code in the `development` module, because it is not a deployed environment and it does not use remote state.